-WI Exposure Notification does not collect or exchange any personal information of the user, as defined in Wis.
+WI Exposure Notification does not any personal information of the user, as defined in Wis.
 Stat. § 134.97(1)(e) to receive notifications.

 The mobile devices of users share anonymous keys (randomly generated strings of numbers) via Bluetooth.
 The only data used are the anonymous keys, Bluetooth signal strength (proximity), and date and duration of exposure.
 These data are not linked to a user’s identity or location.
 Each user’s keys change frequently to further protect their identity.
 These data are stored only on the user’s device and are never shared unless and until the user has a positive COVID-19 diagnosis and elects to share this information within the system.
 The data are stored for a period of 14 days and then automatically deleted.
 Once deleted the data cannot be restored.

 A user who tests positive for COVID-19 may choose to notify other WI Exposure Notification users who have been near the user.
 To trigger such notification, the COVID-19 positive user can use the “Share a COVID-19 diagnosis” option in the app.
 If you self-report a positive COVID-19 diagnosis, the app will request your phone number so as to be sure you don’t report more than one positive result over the course of 30 days.
 At that time, the app deletes your phone number.

 Several times a day, the app connects with a national server to download a list of all the anonymous keys associated with positive COVID-19 cases that have elected to share their keys via the app.
 The user’s device checks these keys against the list of keys it has encountered in the past 14 days.
 If there is a match, and the date, duration, and proximity align with the public health authority’s risk model to indicate a possible exposure to the virus, the user will receive an exposure notification.